eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 $$ \min_{x \in \mathcal{D}} f(x) \geq \min_{x \in \mathcal{D}} a_{inp}x + c_{inp}$$

-There, the minimization over $x \in \mathcal{D}$ has a closed form solution given by [Hölder's inequality](https://en.wikipedia.org/wiki/Hölder%27s_inequality):
+There, the minimization over $x \in \mathcal{D}$ has a closed-form solution given by [Hölder's inequality](https://en.wikipedia.org/wiki/Hölder%27s_inequality):

 $$ \min_{x \in \mathcal{D}} a_{inp}x + c^{(0)} \geq a_{inp}x_0 - \lVert a_{inp} \rVert_1 \epsilon + c_{inp}$$

 To arrive at such a linear lower bound of the output in terms of the input, we start with the trivial lower bound $f(x) \geq z^{(L)}W + b^{(L)}$ and replace $z^{(L)}$ with symbolic, linear bounds depending only on the previous layer's values $z^{(L-1)}$.
 We proceed in this manner recursively until we obtain an expression only in terms of the inputs of the network.

 These so-called linear relaxations of the different layer types determine the precision of the obtained bounding method.
 While affine layers (e.g., fully connected, convolutional, avg. pooling, normalization) can be captured exactly, non-linear activation layers remain challenging and their encoding is what differentiates MN-BaB.
-Most importantly, MN-BaB is able to enforce MNCs in an efficiently optimizable fashion.
-The full details are given in the [paper](https://files.sri.inf.ethz.ch/website/papers/ferrari2022complete.pdf) but are rather technical and notation heavy, so we will skip them here.
+Most importantly, MN-BaB enforces MNCs in an efficiently optimizable fashion.
+The full details are given in the [paper](https://files.sri.inf.ethz.ch/website/papers/ferrari2022complete.pdf) but are rather technical and notation-heavy, so we will skip them here.

 To derive the linear relaxations for activation layers, we need bounds on the inputs of those layers ($l_x$ and $u_x$ in the illustrations).
 In order to compute these lower and upper bounds on every neuron, we apply the procedure described above to every neuron in the network, starting from the first activation layer.